iterative/dvc.org/content/docs/command-reference/init.md

 - [Initializing DVC without Git](#initializing-dvc-without-git) (`--no-scm`) -
   for very simple projects, version control systems other than Git, deployment automation, among other uses

+By default, the command initializes a repository in the current working directory.
+If you specify `<directory>`, the repository is initialized in that location.
+If this directory does not exist, it is created.

 ### Initializing DVC in subdirectories